Land Surface Observations

 Weather near land surface is measured by automatic equipment at weather stations like the one shown above.
 The Met Office operates more than 100 stations spread across the whole of the UK enabling us to record at minute intervals the weather that we experience every day.
 In addition, 192 stations make up a more limited set of meteorological observations such as maximum/minimum temperature and rainfall which are of particular use for the study of climate.

-Map showing locations of UK weather Station networks.
+Map showing locations of UK weather Synoptic and climate stations.

 The sites for weather stations are selected to ensure that the observations are representative of the wider area around the station and not unduly influenced by local effects.

 - No trees; buildings, or steep ground nearby that might influence the measurements.

 - Warming effect of buildings on the measurement of temperature.

 - Sheltering or shading effects of trees on the measurement of wind and sunshine.

 - Frost hollow where overnight temperatures on still clear nights may be far lower than at neighbouring locations.

 - Top of a hill or the side of a steep escarpment where winds will be unrepresentative of the wider area.

 A large number of different meteorological quantities are measured at weather stations.
 Typically these include air temperature; atmospheric pressure; rainfall amount; wind speed, wind direction, sunshine, snow depth, humidity; cloud amount, cloud height, visibility, present weather and soil temperature.
 Values at one minute intervals are automatically logged from all sensors at the weather station.
 The data are then transmitted to a central collecting system based at our headquarters at Exeter, where they are passed through numerous quality control checks before being sent to the large community of users worldwide.